lokeshvegi2002/Unstoppable-with-Linux/readme.md

 things to remember in navigation.

-ls -l : l is a flag of ls command. where it shows list in a detailed way. cd .. : change directory a step back. cd    : it goes directly to the user home directory. cd ~  : it goes directly to the user home directory.
+-ls -l : l is a flag of ls command. where it shows list in a detailed way.
+-cd .. : change directory a step back.
+-cd    : it goes directly to the user home directory.
+-cd ~  : it goes directly to the user home directory.
-~     : it is shortcut for home directory.
+-~     : it is shortcut for home directory.

 2) file/directory creation: